Of course, I had to make money the artist/mom way all these years, not the business way.

 Having lived in NYC for twenty years I became good at home spatial planning and studied the art of organizing while trying to figure out what to do with all the stuff in cramped spaces.

-For fifteen of those years, I lived with an artist husband and then three kids all making artwork.
-In a loft in Red Hook Brooklyn.
-But now I am here in the middle of a global pandemic realizing all the skills I’ve learned my whole life and all the interest I have had are all coming together in this moment of blogging and sharing on social media.
+For fifteen of those years, living with an artist husband and then three kids all making artwork, in a loft in Red Hook Brooklyn.
+But now I am in the middle of a global pandemic realizing all the skills I’ve learned my whole life and all the interests had are all coming together in this moment of blogging and sharing on social media.

-Although at the beginning of this pandemic I was completely occupied by a serious turn of events that I had to stage a house, sell said home, and place my mother in a new home and rid her of all her belongings just as things were closing down.
+Although at the beginning of this pandemic I was completely occupied by a serious turn of events of having to stage our family home, sell said home, and place my mother in a new home and rid her of all her belongings just as things were closing down.
 Something of a similar phenomenon was going on with my inlaws.
 At just this time their age had been catching up with them and it was time they all had to move to an independent living environment.

 Things really worked out with them as they all moved out of their respective homes and into full-time care facilities.
 The home I staged had closed by March 31 thankfully as people were in full lockdown.
-As a fashion business not only was I not allowed in my studio building but I also was busy helping my parents which were fortunate.
-Then after the first wave of wondering what to do, knowing making masks was what was expected I finally got started on making them deemed an essential worker but I had to sew everything myself because my one employee was needed at her home.
+As a fashion business not only was I not allowed in my studio building there was time for helping my parents which were fortunate.
+Then after the first wave of wondering what to do, knowing making masks were what was expected I finally got started on making them deemed an essential worker, but I had to sew everything myself because my one employee was needed at her home.